A picture of coins spread out on a table with a green plant growing out of it

 Do schools still provide services during suspension or expulsion?

-How do I start planning for life after school?
+How do families start planning for life after school in an IEP?

-Planning for life after high school, often called transition planning, must begin by age 16, though many schools start earlier.
-The student should be invited to these meetings, which focus on goals for education, employment, and independent living.
+Planning for life after high school, often called transition planning, must begin by age 16 for students with IEPs, though many schools start earlier.
+The student should be invited to these meetings.

 Students with disabilities have the right to special education services through age 21 under IDEA.
-Transition planning ensures that the final years of schooling prepare them for what comes next, including continuing education, work, or community life.
+Transition planning helps make sure the final years of school prepare them for what comes next, including continuing education, work, and community life.

 As students grow, their needs change.
 Transition planning helps young people build confidence, skills, and self-advocacy for adulthood.
 When a student turns 18, educational rights usually transfer from parents to the student.